andresmechali/tp-challenge/README.md

 The widget that I built has the intention to display a list of reviews, provided in the file `reviews.json`, and a series of details for the chosen review.
 It also provides a brief summary about the product, based both in a fake productName and in the given reviews.
+For styling, I would have liked to use [styled components]('https://www.styled-components.com/'), which I think is great, but the task was to use custom SASS.

 # Instructions